By Tom Burden

-Selecting the best life jacket for you, and the style of boating activity that you enjoy, is one of the more daunting challenges you face when you walk into a West Marine store.
+Selecting the best life jacket for the boating activities that you enjoy can be a daunting challenge when you enter a West Marine store.
 There are a wide variety of different life jackets, but that’s a good thing, because there are a wide variety of types of boating.

 The Coast Guard requires you to have one life vest, of Type I, II, III or V, of the correct size for each person, for every person onboard your boat.
 This requirement also applies to kayaks and in most cases SUPs.
 Also, on boats longer than 16', you need to have a throwable device, a cushion, horseshoe, ring buoy or a Lifesling.

 There are roughly eight different styles of boating, and we’ve grouped our life jackets around these.
 Take a look at the choices below: